 I am trying my very best and work hard 😉 at putting up recipes that are really easy to prepare but also recipes of dishes that could easily be carried around at work, recipes that can be cooked the night before and still enjoy its freshness the next day.

-Here’s to do just that- this lentils, chorizo and sun dried tomatoes recipe, one of those meals that you could prepare in real time or no time ?, perfect to have as a nice lunch the next day.
+Here’s to do just that- this lentils, chorizo and sun dried tomatoes salad recipe, one of those meals that you could prepare in real time, perfect to have as a nice lunch the next day.

 - 250 g chorizo